Glomerulonephritis

 • Membranoproliferative Glomerulonephritis (MPGN)

-• Treat underlying etiology
+• Associated with HBV, HCV.
+Treat underlying etiology

 • Cryoglobulinemia